Community and Regional Planning (MCRP)

 Interested applicants begin the application process by creating an account at https://gradweb.uoregon.edu/online_app/application/guidelines1.asp.
 The application process include submission of each of the following components:

-Applications are accepted beginning September 15 for admission the following fall term.
-The deadline for receipt of the application to the program is February 1.
-Applicants are notified of admission decisions early in March.
-For more information, call or email the school.
+Applications are accepted beginning late September for admission the following fall term.
+The priority deadline for receipt of the application to the program is February 1.
+Applicants are notified of admission decisions in late February.
+Applicants may be accepted later in spring as space permits.

 Program Learning Outcomes